 A2.1.1 Modelling impact of 24 GHz WPT beam devices on EESS (passive) sensors

 In general, OOBE levels decrease as the frequency becomes separated from the carrier frequencies by multiples of the transmission half bandwidth.
 These transmissions are low in bandwidth compared to their separation from the nearby passive band.
 In this case the band separation is >100 MHz while the bandwidth of the WPT Beam emission is ≤ 10 MHz so the passive bands is more than 10 half bandwidths away.
 In this case ISM is only used indoor employing downward pointing antennas that transfer a large fraction of their transmitted power to the intended receiver.
-The antennas have multiple elements each with amplifiers and frequency oscillators that derive the centre frequency of transmissions from a reference frequency that is much lower.
+The antennas have multiple elements each with amplifiers and frequency synthesizers that derive the center frequency of transmissions from a reference frequency that is much lower.
+If the phase locked loop of the synthesizer has a bandwidth that is much smaller than the separation of the centre frequency from the nearby passive band, then the resulting emissions near centre frequency will have highly correlated phases over a bandwidth of less than 10 MHz over the various antenna elements and have uncorrelated phases over frequencies further from the centre frequency.
+This, in turn results on a highly focused beam at the centre frequency and a much more diffuse pattern with much lower gain at the frequencies more than 10 MHz from the center frequency.
+The resulting out of band emissions from each antenna element result from the phase noise of individual local oscillators of each PLL and are uncorrelated.

+It is noted that this is different than in the case of IMT MIMO antennas in the nearby IMT band.
+For the IMT case, out-of-band emissions are from both oscillator noise and the IMT modulation and have greater out-of-band correlation between the signals in each antenna element.
+IMT emissions have much greater bandwidth because of complex information-carrying modulation which results in many correlated sidebands.
+In Beam WPT signal bandwidth is not an intentional design characteristic, but rather a byproduct of circuit noise in carrier frequency synthesis in the many individual antenna elements.

 As a result, while the centre frequencies of each element are in phase and permit antenna beam focusing by changing the amplitude and phase of transmission from each element, for frequencies more than 100 MHz away from the centre frequency the phase noise of the emissions are uncorrelated, so their OOBE do not focus, and the antenna array has little gain for such OOBE.
-This is illustrated below where the OOB emission pattern of a single antenna in an exemplary array is simulated using HFSS.[Editor’s note: Views were expressed that the text “… for frequencies more than 100 MHz away from the centre frequency the phase noise of the emissions are uncorrelated, so their OOBE do not focus, and the antenna array has little gain for such OOBE …” will require technical justification.
-It is noted that it seems to contradict assumptions used for the same frequency range in other topic.]
+This is illustrated below where the OOB emission pattern of a single antenna in an exemplary array is simulated using HFSS.

 Figure A2.1

 In-band and out-of-band radiation patterns